timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Outcome :material-cursor-default-click:"

         - In the course of issuing the penalty to Purple #07, several blockers skate in non-derby direction.
-I make a rapid movement to accelerate laterally in non-derby direction before coming to a sharp stop in alignment with the blockers reforming rear wall.
+I make a rapid movement to accelerate laterally in non-derby direction before coming to a sharp stop in alignment with the blockers reforming the rear wall.
         - Even though I had to maneuver my body rapidly, I completed the motion of the high block verbal cue while maneuvering myself.

     === "Importance :material-cursor-default-click:"